rapidsec-com/security-headers-generator-jamstack/Readme.md

-# RapidSec Static Site(JAM Stack) Microagent
+# Security Headers Generator for Static Sites (JAM Stack) by RapidSec

-RapidSec Microagent monitors and protects your users and data from the most common and painful Web Client side attacks.
+RapidSec's integration monitors and protects your users and data from the most common and painful Web Client side attacks.

 These include: